Jowusuasare/web-page-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-James comes from Ghana and is a student in the Math and Science Education program in Pullman.
-He has a background in pure, applied, and computational mathematics, which fuels his interest in the experiences of math education in the classroom.
-Being someone familiar with the “not a math-person” rhetoric, he is curious about leveraging his own plethora of experiences with math and technology to challenge the “not a math-person” and under-served communities to be open to the exciting opportunities understanding math can bring.
+I have a background in pure, applied, and computational mathematics, which fuels my curiosity in the experiences of mathematics education in the classroom.
+Being someone familiar with the “not a math-person” rhetoric, I am curious about leveraging my plethora of experiences with mathematics and technology to challenge the “not a math-person” and under-served communities to be open to the exciting opportunities understanding mathematics can bring.

-James is an avid reader who likes to write poetry when he is not engaged with math.
-As a first-generation student, he sees the Ph.D. in the Math and Science Education program as a unique opportunity to pursue his interest in creativity, technicality, critical thinking, writing, math, and technology.
-Also, he sees himself bridging the communication gap that exists between neophytes and experts in both the mathematics and science education community.
+I like to engage in poetry and the outdoors when I am not doing mathematics.
+As a first-generation student, I see the Ph.D. journey as a unique opportunity to pursue my interest in interdisciplinary research.
+I aspire to bridge the communication gap that exists between neophytes and experts in both the mathematics and science education community.